webpack/webpack.js.org/src/content/api/module-methods.md

 require.context(directory:String, includeSubdirs:Boolean /* optional, default true */, filter:RegExp /* optional */)
 ```

-Specify a whole group of dependencies using a path to the `directory`, an option to `includeSubdirs`, and a `filter` for more fine grained control of the mdoules included.
+Specify a whole group of dependencies using a path to the `directory`, an option to `includeSubdirs`, and a `filter` for more fine grained control of the modules included.
 These can then be easily `resolved` later on.

 ```javascript
 var context = require.context('components', true, /\.html$/);